wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/4-manage-msix-app-attach.md

 ### Create MSIX app

-Once your WVD is ready and has at least one running virtual machine (VM) you can proceed with the step to add MSIX image to host pool.
+Once your Windows Virtual Desktop environment is ready and has at least one running VM, you can proceed with the step to add the MSIX image to the host pool.
-To add the MSIX image in the host pool you need to obtain the UNC path of the MSIX image.
-If you are using Azure file share, select the properties of the MSIX image and convert the URL of the file in the UNC structure.
+To add the MSIX image in the host pool, you need to obtain the UNC path of the MSIX image.
+If you're using an Azure file share, select the properties of the MSIX image and convert the URL of the file in the UNC structure.
-For example, if your storage account is called **contosostorage**, your file share **msixfileshare** and your MSIX image, is **mymsix.vhd** follow the following example:
+For example, if your storage account is called **contosostorage**, your file share **msixfileshare** and your MSIX image, is **mymsix.vhd** use the following example:

 ```
 URL